hbc/dc_2016_04/lessons/02_the_filesystem.md

 **Exercises**

-1. Print out the contents of the `~/dc_sample_data/untrimmed_fastq/SRR097977.fastq` file.
+1. Print out the contents of the `~/dc_sample_data/untrimmed_fastq/SRR097977.fastq` file to your terminal.
 What does this file contain?

 2. From your home directory, without changing directories, use one short command to print the contents of all of the files in